← All Rankings | #20 Overall | Reviewed by Sarah Chen | Last updated 2026-06-04

 Privacy & Security

-Plaud’s privacy model has two distinct phases.
-During recording, audio is captured and stored locally on the device; no cloud connection is needed, and no data leaves the hardware.
-This is a strong privacy posture for the capture phase.
-But when audio is synced to the companion app for transcription and AI processing, it is sent to cloud servers.
-This means the final processing step has the same cloud exposure as any other cloud-based transcription tool.
-The local capture is a meaningful privacy advantage for environments where network monitoring is a concern, but the end-to-end privacy story is mixed.
+Plaud’s privacy model still has two phases.
+During recording, audio is captured and stored locally on the device, with no cloud connection required, which is a strong posture for the capture step.
+Once audio syncs to the app for transcription and AI processing, it goes to cloud servers, so the analysis stage carries the same cloud exposure as any other cloud transcription tool.
+The local capture remains a real advantage where network monitoring is a concern, but the end-to-end story is mixed.

 Best For